siva-sundar/the-frontend-interview/README.md

 **Some questions might be interrelated and don't follow a specific order.**

+> If you have got more questions, feel free to raise a PR to add them to this list.
+Incase of any clarifications raise an issue.

 ## Browser internals

 1. How the html gets rendered in the browser ?
 What happens when we enter a url in the address bar ?